formlio/forml/docs/feed.rst

 <forml.io.dsl.Source>`/:class:`Features <forml.io.dsl.Feature>` with the mapped terms declared
 already using the parser-target semantic.

-When launching the pipeline, ForML :doc:`runner <runner>` expands the Feed into one or more initial tasks within the assembled :doc:`workflow <workflow/index>` making it a native part of the final DAG to be executed.
+When launching the pipeline, ForML :ref:`runner <runner>` expands the Feed into one or more initial tasks within the assembled :ref:`workflow <workflow>` making it a native part of the final DAG to be executed.

 The core Feed API looks as follows: